jpsalvadorm63/react-briza/react_router/COURSE_09.md

 we get an error - `Cannot read property 'map' of undefined`.

-Essentially what's happening is before, we were passing `data` as a prop to `App`, then, we passed it down to `Grid`.
-Because we aren't rendering Grid inside of `App` anymore (since we're rendering our Routes) instead, that data isn't making its way to `Grid` and therefor, `props.data` inside of `Grid` is `undefined`.
+Essentially what's happening is before, we were passing `data` as a prop to `Widget`, then, we passed it down to `Grid`.
+Because we aren't rendering Grid inside of `Widget` anymore (since we're rendering our Routes) instead, that data isn't making its way to `Grid` and therefor, `props.data` inside of `Grid` is `undefined`.
 That was a mouthful.
 Basically `Grid` is no longer receiving the data it needs.